sligocki/sligocki.github.io/_posts/2023-02-05-shift-overflow.md

 > Update: 30 Jan 2024: Jason Yuen (@int-y1) and Maja Kądziołka (@meithecatte) have proven all 5 of these Shift Overflow Counters and formalized the results in Coq!
 See (Coq Proof) links below in the table for details.

 In my [last post]({% post_url 2023-02-02-skelet-34 %}), I described the peculiar behavior of Skelet \#34.
 After sharing that post on the [bbchallenge.org Discord](https://discord.gg/3uqtPJA9Uv), Justin Blanchard and @Iijil shared some interesting machines with similar looking behavior.
 I will call these **Shift Overflow Counters**.
-They seem to characterized by having a completely orderly "Counter Phase" in which they implement basic double counter until one of the sides **overflows** (expands) at which point they **shift** the block offset leading to the other side counter needing to be "reparsed" (in Skelet \#34 this shifted `1000` -> `0100`).
+They seem to characterized by having a completely orderly "Counter Phase" in which they implement basic double counter until one of the sides **overflows** (expands) at which point they **shift** the block offset leading to the other side counter needing to be "re-parsed" (in Skelet \#34 this shifted `1000` -> `0100`).

 ## Known Examples